Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

-Once these additional properties of the dephasing quantum dynamical map have been discussed, we can move back to the estimation L$\ell$QT protocol~\eqref{eq:LQT_ML_prob}, and how it can be simplified even further.
-As noted above, in contrast to the informationally-complete set of initial states an measurements that must be considered for the general cost function of L$\ell$QT~\eqref{eq:NM_cost}, we can work with a smaller number of configurations by noting that all information of the dephasing map can be extracted by preparing a single initial state $\rho_0=\ketbra{+}$, and measuring in a single basis $M_{x,\pm}$ (see Fig.~\ref{fig:LlQT_setting}).
-As advanced in the introduction, we would like to know how many snapshots $|\mathbb{I}_t|$ are required, at which the system is measured after evolving for $\{t_i: \, i\in\mathbb{I}_t\}$ and, moreover, which are the optimal times of those snapshots in terms of the specific details of the noise.
-We take here two different routes.
-On the one hand, we can follow a frequentist approach similarly to the one in Markovian Lindblad quantum tomography~\cite{PhysRevApplied.18.064056,PhysRevA.101.062305, dobrynin2024compressedsensing}, but now taking into account the time-dependence of the decay rates, which will require an a priori selection of the evolution times at which the system is probed.
-Alternatively, we also consider a Bayesian approach that exploits a physically-motivated prior knowledge about the noise parameters, which can be represented by a certain probability distribution.
-After performing measurements on the system at certain instants of time, we update this probability distribution with the new acquired information, a process that is repeated until reaching a target accuracy for the parameter estimation.
-The Bayesian approach has the advantage of choosing, at each step, the most convenient subsequent time at which to measure by maximizing the information one would gain.
+Alternatively to this frequentist approach, we can also consider a Bayesian approach that exploits a physically-motivated prior knowledge about these noise parameters, which can be represented by a certain probability distribution.
+After performing measurements on the system at certain instants of time and certain measurement basis, we update this probability distribution with the new acquired information, a process that is repeated until reaching a target accuracy for the parameter estimation.
+The Bayesian approach has the advantage of choosing, at each step, the most convenient subsequent time and measurement basis at which to measure by maximizing the information one would gain.
 In principle, this can lead to a reduction in the number of measurements required to reach a certain accuracy with respect to those required by the frequentist approach.
 In practice, however, the non-Markovianity of the quantum evolution can modify this argument, as our probabilistic account of the model parameters can be affected by the actual time correlations of the underlying random process.
-We present below a detailed comparison of the two approaches, determining the regimes in which each of them is better than the other.